Chelsea star Rudiger aiming to do more for Sierra Leone as he joins fight against Covid-19 | Goal.com

 Chelsea star Rudiger aiming to do more for Sierra Leone as he joins fight against Covid-19

-Chelsea defender Antonio Rudiger is inspired to keep supporting Sierra Leone in its fight against coronavirus.
+Chelsea defender Antonio Rudiger is inspired to keep supporting Sierra Leone in the fight against coronavirus.

 Late last year, the 27-year-old boosted the morale of medical staff in Germany after he bought pizzas for 420 personnel in 13 hospitals across 10 different cities.